 Among the top academic collections in the United States, our collection is particularly strong in the humanities and social sciences.
 It covers Africa South of the Sahara at a research level and North Africa at a general level.
-See the Resource Guide for the African Studies Collection for more information and resources.
+See the Guide to African Studies Research @ IUB for more information and resources.

 Origins: The African Studies collection began in 1965 with Indiana University's first African Studies Librarian, Alan Taylor.

 Languages: Material to support the study of Africa is collected in all major west European languages, and the official languages of African states.